INSIDE: Everything you need to know about the Explora Museum Rome Italy.

 - Children must not be left unsupervised in the museum.

-As this is the best thing to do in Rome with kids, we suggest reserving your tickets.
-(You can pay for this reservation on the day.)
+As this is the best thing to do in Rome with kids, we suggest booking your tickets as early as you can.

 How to buy Explora Tickets

 Purchase Explora museum tickets ahead of time to secure your spot.

 Pre-purchase booking of your tickets is:

 - recommended on weekdays,

 - mandatory on Saturdays and holidays